 The term “substantial merit” is used to describe endeavors that have or will have a marked positive impact in areas like science, technology, business, health, society, culture, education, or infrastructure.
 The greater the area of positive impact, the greater the likelihood of approval for your NIW.

-If I was denied for a labor certification, can I apply for an NIW?
+If I were denied for a labor certification, can I apply for an NIW?

 Do I have to live in the U.S. to apply?

-No. You are not required to be residing in the United States to apply.
-For example, an award-winning researcher in Russia who won acclaim and recognition for their impact could be considered sufficient evidence for an NIW.
+No, you are not required to live in the United States to apply for an EB-2 NIW.
+For example, an award-winning researcher in Australia who won acclaim and recognition for their impact could apply for an EB-2 NIW from Australia.

 Are artists and musicians able to apply?